top of page

 Bocce

-Members meet regularly at the club for a few games of Bocce with familiar company, familiar banter and a familiar amount of good-natured gesticulation.
+Members meet regularly at the club for a few Bocce games with familiar company, familiar banter, and a familiar amount of good-natured gesticulation.
 For further information about Bocce at the Adelaide Croatian Club, please contact Bepi Bozanić on 0404 935 734.

 Bocce Tournament 2014 1.jpg